New bounds on axion-like particles from MicroBooNE: Previous constraints

 At fixed-target experiments, the ALP can be produced through Primakoff scattering (that is, the conversion of a photon into an ALP in the vicinity of a nucleus), or through its mixing with pseudoscalar mesons produced in the target ($\pi^0,\eta,\eta'$).
 If it couples directly to quarks or electrons, it can also be produced by proton or electron Bremsstrahlung.
 The analyses performed in the literature typically assume that the ALP is coupled predominantly to either photons or electrons and therefore the leading production and decay mechanisms will be different in the two scenarios.
 If the ALP predominantly couples to photons, the strongest constraints below 500 MeV come from the E137 experiment~\cite{Bjorken:1988as}, see \eg Refs.~\cite{Dolan:2017osp,Dobrich:2019dxc,Essig:2010gu}.
 We take the limit from Ref.~\cite{Dolan:2017osp}, where the E137 bound was recasted on the ALP coupling to photons after EW symmetry breaking, $g_{a\gamma\gamma}$.
 Since they were obtained assuming that the ALP couples predominantly to photons, they can be directly applied\footnote{The bound is rescaled as $g_{a\gamma\gamma}/4 = c_W s_w^2$, considering the different normalization used in Ref.~\cite{Dolan:2017osp} for the $\mathcal{O}_W$ operator.} to the $c_W$ coupling.
 Conversely, if $\mathcal{O}_\phi$ dominates the ALP couples mostly to electrons.
 In this case we use the analysis of Ref.~\cite{Essig:2010gu}, which computed the excluded regions for E137 and CHARM~\cite{CHARM:1985anb} assuming the ALP is predominantly produced through its mixing with pseudoscalar mesons, and that it decays into $e^+e^-$ pairs.
 Here we use their CHARM bound, which is stronger than the one obtained from E137.

 At higher masses, significant constraints are also obtained from CHARM~\cite{CHARM:1985anb} and LHCb~\cite{LHCb:2015nkv,LHCb:2016awg}, assuming that the ALP is produced from $B$-meson decays (via $B \to K a$) and that it decays visibly within the detector as $a\to \mu^+ \mu^-$.
 Note that, although the obtained constraints in this case are less stringent they are applicable in a wider mass range, $2 m_\mu < m_a < m_B - m_K$.
 We take these from Refs.~\cite{Dobrich:2018jyi,Gavela:2019wzg}.
+Relevant bounds are also obtained from searches for $B\to K a,~a\to\gamma\gamma$ at BaBar~\cite{BaBar:2021ich}.

+Additional bounds can be obtained from NA64, where the ALPs would produced in the forward direction through the Primakoff effect in interactions of high-energy Bremsstrahlung photons with nuclei in the target: $e^- N(A,Z) \to e^- N(A,Z) \gamma$, followed by $\gamma N(A,Z) \to a N(A,Z)$ where the ALP is produced through the exchange of a virtual photon with the nucleus $N(A,Z)$.
+The collaboration reported a limit for the search of ALPs decaying into two photons in Ref.~\cite{NA64:2020qwq}.
 Finally, at electron-positron colliders ALPs could be produced through an off-shell photon (for example, via $e^+ e^- \to \gamma^* \to \gamma a$) or in photon fusion ($e^+e^- \to e^+ e^- a$) and decay to two photons.
 The strongest bound in this case is obtained from a reanalysis of LEP data~\cite{Jaeckel:2015jla}.
+In our scenario, both NA64 and LEP bounds apply to the $c_W$ coupling.